Azimuth/elevation calculator for astronomical objects

 azely

-Azely (pronounced as "as-elie") is a Python package for computation and plotting of horizontal coordinates (azimuth and elevation; az/el, hereafter) of astronomical objects at given location and time.
-While computation and plotting are realized by Astropy and Matplotlib, what azely provides is high-level API to use them easily.
-In fact azely offers one-liner to compute and plot, for example, one-day elevation of the Sun in Tokyo:
+Azely (pronounced "as-elie") is a Python package for calculation and plotting of horizontal coordinates (azimuth and elevation) of astronomical objects at given location and time.
+While the core calculation and plotting are handled by Astropy and Matplotlib, Azely provides a simple API for easier and more intuitive use.
+For example, calculating and plotting the elevation of the Sun in Tokyo today can be done in a single line:

 Features